MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 #### How long does it take after setup for the dashboard to provide useful information on the organization?

 It can take up to 24 hours after the initial setup for the reports to be provisioned.
-If it takes longer than that, please contact Microsoft Support for assistance.
+If it takes longer, contact Microsoft Support for assistance.

 #### Does the inventory dashboard represent data in real time?